lmorchard/blog.lmorchard.com/posts/2022-05-18-vinge-and-vonda/index.md

 "Are you aware that you are in violation of that oath?"

 "No, I am not, Laika.
-I am clearlly escewing complacency and have committed the full produce of my labors to redirecting the path of human life away from death."
+I am clearly escewing complacency and have committed the full produce of my labors to redirecting the path of human life away from death."

 "Ah," said Laika, waggling a finger, "but you skipped over some big parts there.
 In particular, the bits about necessary leisure and its relationship to your health and happiness."